Here is Rhus Toxicodendron!

 Look way over there!
 What fun!
 All those children enjoying themselves at their school athletics carnival.
 “BANG!”
 The starting gun fires and they all run off down the track.

 They are having a beautiful day, the sun is shining.
 The children, with all their might, race off down the track, it looks like a day full of racing and getting many ribbons for their achievements.
 Let’s see if there is a Rhus tox amongst them!

 And there he is now!

-Twilight finds him still hard at work, however; packing away the equipment and carrying the podium back to the equipment shed.
-For rhus tox, twilight is not a good time and this is when many symptoms of the tensing up start.
+Twilight finds him still hard at work, however; packing away the equipment and carrying the heavy podium back to the equipment shed.
+Unfortunately, the temperature has dropped considerably, and twilight is not a good time for Rhus tox anyway as this is when many symptoms of the tensing up start.
 FASTFORWARD PLEASE!!

 We see the dance of the Rhus tox begin.
 He gets up and moves, he changes position.
 In doing so he stretches and contorts his ligaments to stop the stiffening and the build-up of toxins in the muscles.
 The lactic acid builds up and this causes a restlessness that spurs him on.
 To stop moving now would mean an increase the toxins, not to mention the irritability.

 The pain sensations of Rhus Tox include numbness and prickling (“Generals: Formication“).
 His legs also feel dead and heavy like wood (“Legs: Wooden, sensation“).
 After much effort to continuously move about, Rhus Tox begins to tire from all the activity.
 The dilemma now is that he must rest.
 The relief he was experiencing from moving about is diminishing as he is now being over-powered by the urge to rest his tired body.
 Rhus Tox rests!!
 This rest causes again a build-up and intense irritability and so he has the urge to move and here the cycle starts again and continues many times.